-The EPA has the authority to regulate existing and new sources under the federal-level Clean Air Act.
-In this paper, we collectively call the two sets of rules as the Clean Power Plan (CPP), though technically the CPP refers to the set of emission targets applied to existing plants (Section 111(d) of the Clean Air Act) while the rules that are applicable to new sources are part of the "Carbon Pollution Standard for New Plants" (Section 111(b)).
+Under the authority given by the CAA, the U.S. Environmental Protection Agency (EPA) finalized two sets of rules aimed to address $CO_2$ emissions from fossil-fired power plants (EPA (2015)).
+In this paper, we collectively refer to the two sets of rules as the CPP, though technically the CPP refers to the set of emission targets applied to existing plants (Section 111(d) of the Clean Air Act) while the rules that are applicable to new sources are part of the "Carbon Pollution Standard for New Plants" (Section 111(b)).

 Section 111(b) gives the EPA authority to set standards or emissions limitations on new, modified, or reconstructed plants.
-Thus, unlike the applicable rule for existing sources which is a statewide limit, the rule for new sources is source- or unit-specific.
-Although the EPA cannot prescribe a particular technology, the emission limits set by the EPA in the case of the CPP essentially precluded technologies that could not meet the limit.
-For example, the final CPP rule specified a limit of 1,000 lbs of CO2 per MWh for gas-fired plants, which was feasible only for the latest combined-cycle technology.
-For coal-fired plants, the limit was 1,400 lbs of CO2 per MWh, which was achievable only with carbon capture and storage technology, a technology that is costly and not widely available.
+Even though the EPA cannot require a specific technology that firms should adopt under Section 111(b), the emission limits set by the EPA in the case of the CPP essentially precluded technologies that would not meet the limit.
+For example, the final CPP rule specified a limit of 1,000 lbs of $CO_2$ per MWh for gas-fired plants, which was feasible only for the latest combined-cycle technology.
+For coal-fired plants, the limit was 1,400 lbs of $CO_2$ per MWh, which was achievable only with carbon capture and storage technology, a technology that is costly and not widely available.